AtiiaRivera/Coding-Journal/README.md

 8/30/2021 First day OFFICIALY, super excited, my instructor is cool too!

 8/31/2021 I created a clock!
 What's next?

 9/01/2021 My homework lastnight was to hack a caculator, i did it while I was in class.
 Sort of an overachiever.
 I recreated it, changed the coors, and changed it from numbers to letters that spelled my name.I am in class right now.
 Update tomorrow.
 Peace.

+9/02/2021 Hacked a caculator, hacked google, and I recreated a login!
+Work hunty!